 Huygen’s principle is one of the important principles when you are studying about waves and conducting their analysis.
 Huygen’s principle basically helps us to understand as well as describe the movements of waves.
 If you are familiar with the concept of waves, then you must have already learnt that their behaviour can sometimes be unreasonable.

-Waves generally do not move in a straight line and they have got some certain characteristics that allow them to move in all directions.
+Waves generally do not move in a straight line and they have got certain characteristics that allow them to move in all directions.
 In 1678, Huygens suggested that each point on a wave’s wavefront was a source of a spherical wave.
-The resultant wave determined by adding all waves from the point of sources.
+The resultant wave is determined by adding all waves from the point of sources.
 Well, Huygen’s principle helps us to understand such factors and the reason behind the particular behaviour of the waves.

 Huygens Principle of Secondary Wavelets – Statement

 Huygen’s principle also sometimes called as Huygens–Fresnel principle states that each point on a given wavefront is a source of secondary wavelets or secondary disturbances.
 Further, the disturbances originating from the secondary source spreads in all directions in the same way as originating from the primary source.